hristohristovdevcareer/multi-tier-web-app-terraform-aws/README.md

     5.4.
 Load balancer optimization for traffic distribution

 **Availability** is achieved through multiple AZ's, the overall microservice architecture, auto-scaling, and load-balancing.
 Multi AZ ensures resiliency against regional failures, while the architecture is resistant to single-point breakdowns.
 Auto-scaling is responsible for keeping the infrastructure running smooth and efficiently and avoiding any performance-related issues.
 Load-balancing works in sync with AZ's to distribute traffic and send it to only reachable, healthy end-points.
-This availability strategy will be further enhanced by rolling deployments in the CI/CD pipeline, ensuring zero-downtime updates by gradually replacing instances and maintaining service continuity.
+Rolling deployments in the CI/CD pipeline ensure zero-downtime updates by gradually replacing instances and maintaining service continuity.
 Internal communication with the server due to it being located in a private subnets aids with enhanced security, lower latency, and better failover processes.

 **Security** is tackled on various levels of the infrastructure.
 1. **Network Security:** \